-- In many Latin American countries, mango on a stick with the skin peeled back, is sold by street vendors - Mangos can be enjoyed with salt, lime juice or chili powder for a unique flavor experience - Mangos have natural tenderizing properties, making them a perfect ingredient for marinades - Try the versatile mango in smoothies, salads, salsas, chutneys, fish, chicken or pork, desserts or just plain as a delicious snack - For mango-licious recipes, visit mango.org
+- In many Latin American countries, mango on a stick with the skin peeled back is sold by street vendors. - Mangos can be enjoyed with salt, lime juice or chili powder for a unique flavor experience. - Mangos have natural tenderizing properties, making them a perfect ingredient for marinades. - Try the versatile mango in smoothies, salads, salsas, chutneys, on fish, chicken or pork, as a desert or just plain as a delicious snack - For mango-licious recipes, visit mango.org